donnatchris/minitalk/README.md

 SOME COMMANDS YOU CAN USE:

-compiles both server and client without bonus
+compile both server and client without bonus:
-'make'

 	make

-'make server_only'
-	compiles only the server
+compile only the server:

-'make client'
+	make server_only

-	compiles only the client
+compile only the client:

+	make client_only

+compile both server and cleint with bonus:

  	'make bonus'

-	compiles both server and cleint with bonus
-'./server'
-	launches the server, which remains waiting until CTRL + C to stop it the server must be launched before the client when the client sends a message to the server, the server writes the message sent (and sends a confirmation to the client for the bonus part) './client <server PID> "<Your message>"'
+launch the server, which remains waiting until CTRL + C to stop it
+	the server must be launched before the client when the client sends a message to the server, the server writes the message sent (and sends a confirmation to the client for the bonus part)

+	./server

+launch the client
-	the client sends <Your message> to the server which has the <server PID> PID (and then wait for a response from the server for the bonus part) 'kill -SIGUSR1 <server PID>'
+	the client sends <Your message> to the server which has the <server PID> PID (and then wait for a response from the server for the bonus part)

+	./client <server PID> "<Your message>"

-	sends a unique signal to the server so that you can see what is happening when the server cannot receive a complete message
+send a unique signal to the server so that you can see what is happening
+	when the server cannot receive a complete message

+	 kill -SIGUSR1 <server PID>

 DOCUMENTATION: